 Some have even said that money trees can reduce stress, alleviate anxiety, improve mental well-being, and assist with sleeping disorders.

-Final Tips When Caring for A Money Tree
+Final Tips When Caring for Money Plant Tree

 - Avoid moving your money tree around too much.
 They don’t like lots of movement.